 “This broken water heater is going to set us back.
 If it costs $2,000 to replace, that’s an extra two weeks of payments towards our student loans.”
 Please, tell me I am not the only one who thinks like this?
-My monetary mindset currently revolves around our biggest (current) financial goal: Paying off our student loans.
-I hope that some day I can truly learn that time is money, but money can’t buy time.
+For a while, my monetary mindset revolved around our biggest financial goal: Paying off our refinanced student loans.
+Time is money, and I didn’t have the time for costs that slowed our financial progress down.

-This is a common concept that we struggle with in medicine, particularly if you work in private practice or you work in a shift work specialty.
+This is a common concept that many struggle with in medicine, particularly if you work in private practice or you work in a shift work specialty.

 Time is Money

 The first person to use the phrase “Time is Money” was Benjamin Franklin in his book “Advice to a Young Tradesman, Written by an Old One”.

 The original quote is actually the following:

 Remember that Time is Money.
 He that can earn Ten Shillings a Day by his Labour, and goes abroad, or sits idle one half of that Day, tho’ he spends but Sixpence during his Diversion or Idleness, ought not to reckon that the only Expence; he has really spent or rather thrown away Five Shillings besides. ~Benajamin Franklin

 The point that Benjamin Franklin was trying to make is that for every moment that you do not work, this will cost you money.
 Of course, this is only true if there is a job that would pay you during times that choose not to work.